Our Blog

 What is a logo design questionnaire

 A logo design questionnaire is a series of questions your clients answer to give you an understanding about their logo preferences and may also give you an indication of how they may be to work with as a client.

 The logo requirements and project scope will become clear with the answers to this questionnaire.
 You may be working with them on establishing a new logo or refreshing an old one or you may need to work with them on their overall brand.

 A logo questionnaire is closely related to a branding questionnaire, only it is more about one aspect of the business branding and not the entire brand.
-It could be that a new brand strategy has been developed already and the logo is the next item on the list alongside other design collateral.

 A typical initial logo assessment (particularly if it’s just the logo that needs to be done) asks about: